praekelt/handbook/_posts/2015-06-12-Settling In and what to expect.md

 So we’ll arrange for you to spend a week with us in our Joburg or Cape Town office.
 This is what you can expect during this time:

-- Half day meeting with Gustav Praekelt to hear his vision for the company and to spend time chatting about your role in the company as we move forward
+- Half day meeting with Gustav Praekelt to hear his vision for the company and to spend time chatting about your role in the organisation as we move forward
 - Full day with your Team, making sure that you’re on top of all the necessary processes and making sure any questions which have cropped up have been answered
 - Final day with other Team Leads, who’ll answer any questions you may have about how their teams operate, and fill in any gaps that you’ve found since the Induction session